 The biggest advantage of using a pen is the ability to customize the treatment.
 A trained practitioner can adjust the needle depth on the fly, using a shorter length for delicate areas like under the eyes and a longer one for thicker skin on the cheeks or for targeting deep scars.
 This versatility ensures that every part of your face gets the exact treatment it needs for optimal results.
 The main drawback is that high-quality microneedling devices represent a significant investment and require professional training to use safely and effectively.

-The Pros and Cons of Microneedling Rollers
+Microneedling Roller: Pros and Cons

 A microneedling roller, or derma roller, is a manual device with a handle and a rolling barrel covered in tiny needles.
 As you roll it across your skin, the needles create punctures.
 The primary appeal of rollers is their low cost and accessibility for at-home use.
 They can offer some mild skin rejuvenation if used correctly.